yomidevs/yomitan/README.md

 1. Install [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/).

-2. Run `npm ci` and `npm run build`.
+2. Run `npm ci` to set up the environment.

+3. Run `npm run build` for a plain testing build or `npm run-script build -- --all --version {version}` for a release build (replacing `{version}` with a version number).

-3. The builds for each browser and release branch can be found in the `builds` directory.
+4. The builds for each browser and release branch can be found in the `builds` directory.

 For more information, see [Contributing](./CONTRIBUTING.md#setup).